LennisNgugi/FiftyTwoWeekClimbPlan/README.md

 Contains the Trading 212 instrument list used to match Clerusync tickers with Trading 212 tickers.
 Due to copyright laws, I can not publish Trading212 instruments list used for maping short name and trading212 tickers from a json file.
 However, the list can be accessed with the python script `trading212instruments.py`.

-Firstly install the python package requests `pip3 install requests`, navigate to the folder containing the `trading212instruments.py` file path `FiftyTwoWeekClimbPlan\trading212instruments.py` and run python script with `python3 trading212instruments.py`.
+Firstly install the python package requests `pip3 install requests`, navigate to the folder containing the `trading212instruments.py` script file path `FiftyTwoWeekClimbPlan\trading212instruments.py` and run the python script with `python3 trading212instruments.py`.
 Once ran the instruments.json will be created and updated with latests instruments records.

 ### Python script for instruments.json